 This is the flywheel after grinding.
 The friction surface has been ground perfectly flat and the “step” (the area the pressure plate bolts to has also been ground to maintain the original flywheel dimensions.

 First the flywheel is installed on the car, then the clutch disc, then the pressure plate.
 Since it’s hard to take pictures of this with these parts on the car, I took the pictures on the bench.

 The release bearing is next in line.
 The release bearing is actually installed on the transmission, but I thought this picture helped to illustrate where it connects with the pressure plate.

 This is a picture of the inside of the transmission bell housing The yellow arrow is pointing to a pivot point for the release bearing fork.
 The release bearing fork is like a teeter totter.
 On one side the lever is a hydraulic slave cylinder or clutch cable that will move when you step on the clutch cable.
 On the other side is the release bearing that presses against the pressure plate release levers to disengage the clutch.
 The red arrow is pointing to the release bearing sleeve.
 This is where the release bearing rides.
 The blue arrow is pointing to the input shaft splines.
-All of these points must be lubricated with high quality grease to prevent noise or stiffness in the clutch.
+We lubricate all of these points with Honda Super Urea grease to prevent noise or stiffness in the clutch.

 This is the inside of the transmission bell housing after the release bearing and fork have been installed.

-Once the clutch is replaced the transmission is put back into the car.
+After installing the new clutch, we put the transmission back into the car.
 When I asked Erick why he didn’t use one of the $1000 transmission jacks we own, he said he could have the transmission installed in the time it would take to pull the jack out and mount the transmission to it, and he was right.
 It took 20 seconds from the bench to the car.